Doctors classify Traumatic Brain Injury (TBI) into three different categories based on the severity of the injury.

 Symptoms of mild TBI include headache, dizziness, nausea/vomiting, trouble concentrating, memory problems, irritability.

-Moderate TBI includes a population of patients that falls between the mild and severe spectrum.
-Moderate TBI patients have the most variability in the clinical presentation picture.
+This includes a population of patients that falls between the mild and severe spectrum.
+Moderate TBI patients have the most variability in their symptoms.

 There is usually loss of consciousness, from an hour to a day; there can be confusion for days to weeks; and mental or physical deficits that can last months or be permanent.